Connect with others who understand.

 Nystagmus

 Nystagmus is a vision problem that causes the eyes to move from side to side or up and down in a repetitive, uncontrolled manner.
 It’s sometimes called “dancing eyes.”
 Nystagmus can also prevent a person from holding a steady gaze.
 This can lead to or worsen dizziness and nausea, which can contribute to balance issues and falls.
-Nystagmus may be persistent, or it may come and go.
+Nystagmus may last, or it may come and go.

 Floaters